🎯 Black-Box Uncertainty Quantification#

 4. Scorer Definitions#

 Below we define the scorers offered by the BlackBoxUQ class.
 These scorers exploit variation in LLM responses to the same prompt to measure semantic consistency.
-All scorers have outputs ranging from 0 to 1, with higher values indicating higher confidence.
+These scorers are adapted from the uncertainty quantification literature and have been transformed and normalized, as needed, to have outputs ranging from 0 to 1, where higher values indicate higher confidence.

 For a given prompt \(x_i\), these approaches involves generating \(m\) responses \(\tilde{\mathbf{y}}_i = \{ \tilde{y}_{i1},...,\tilde{y}_{im}\}\), using a non-zero temperature, from the same prompt and comparing these responses to the original response \(y_{i}\).
 We provide detailed descriptions of each below.